martin-t/martin-t.github.io/content/test.md

 ## Heading 2 - code

-Fits in the column[^footnote-narrow-code]
+Fits in the column{% sidenote(side="right") %}

-[^footnote-narrow-code]: This is a footnote that should not interfere with the narrow content below.
+  This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
 Message repeats.
 This is a footnote that should not interfere with the narrow content below.
+{% end %}

 ```rust
 fn main() {